From sensors to decisions—when seconds count

 - Strait of Georgia and Port of Vancouver

-- Proposed oil and gas export facilities located at the Port of Prince Rupert, Kitimat, Campbell River, Port Alberni, and Douglas Channel waterways
+- Port of Prince Rupert, Kitimat, Campbell River, Port Alberni, and Douglas Channel waterways

 - Associated shipping routes to the high seas